Join our complimentary lunch seminar in Research Triangle Park, NC at Page Road Grill

 The seamless coordination between drug substance and drug product manufacturing results in a more efficient and accelerated development plan.
 Integrating all activities under a single organisation in an entirely non-siloed way encourages close relationships between multidisciplinary experts, creating a more agile approach to pharmaceutical development.
 Process chemists can work alongside analytical and solid-state chemists to ensure rapid development and optimization of drug substance.
 Formulation scientists and solid-state teams can together provide clear and unambiguous data for optimizing drug substance form, leading to rapid drug substance, dosage form design and drug product manufacturing.

 The ultimate benefit is a significant shortening of the timeline from candidate selection to clinical development.
 On average drug development timelines will be reduced by 2-4 months, translating into significant R&D cost savings and ensuring the faster provision of new medicines to patients.

-Join Quotient's Director of Drug Development Consulting, Stephen McQuaker, as he shares how a fully integrated program can speed up transition from candidate selection to proof of concept and shorten the pathway to clinical development.
+Join Quotient's Director of Drug Development Consulting, Dr. Stephen McQuaker, as he shares how a fully integrated program can speed up transition from candidate selection to proof of concept and shorten the pathway to clinical development.

 Key learning objectives:

 - How holistic scientific oversight can improve the overall drug development program